glycodynamics/gly-docking/README.md

 ```
 ## 3. Prepare flexible ligand and rigid receptor input files for docking
-Change direcotry to 'flex_lig' and run follwoing commands to perform docking:
+Change directory to 'flex_lig' and run the follwoing commands to perform docking:

 ```
 module load autodock-vina 				# Load AutoDock Vina to your working environment